nickj609/GameModeManager/README.md

 - `!map <map name> <workshop id>` - Changes the map to the map specified.

-   > _The worksop ID is *optional* and only required for maps that aren't explicitly set for a given map group._
+   > _The workshop ID is *optional* and only required for maps that aren't explicitly set for a given map group._

 - `!modes` - Displays an admin menu for changing the game mode.